fsfe/pmpc-website/README.md

    Guide](https://wiki.fsfe.org/TechDocs/Git/Guide:Workflow) for.
-2. Advanced and interested beginners can directly commit to the repository ("push to master") which saves them some steps, but they have to ask @max.mehl or @jonas in advance to give them the necessary permissions.
+2. Advanced and interested beginners can directly commit to the repository ("push to master") which saves them some steps, but they have to ask @max.mehl in advance to give them the necessary permissions.
 You'll find guides in the [Wiki's Git section](https://wiki.fsfe.org/TechDocs/Git#Guides_on_specific_actions).
 3. Beginners can work directly in the [web interface](https://git.fsfe.org/pmpc/website) of git.fsfe.org.
-As soon as you have given write permissions by @max.mehl or @jonas, you can edit opened text files and upload/create new files.
+As soon as you have given write permissions by @max.mehl, you can edit opened text files and upload/create new files.
 This is the least preferred option because it may cause conflicts, but it is easy and may give you some first experience with the system.